jadijadi/lpic1book/1073_localisation_and_internationalisation.md

 #107.3 Localisation and internationalisation
 *Weight: 3*

-Candidates should be able to localize a system in a different language than English.
+Candidates should be able to localise a system in a different language than English.
 As well, an understanding of why LANG=C is useful when scripting.

 ## Key Knowledge Areas
 - Configure locale settings and environment variables.